twixlyhq/extensions/README.md

 - `locale`: The code of a locale you want to use to display proper titles and descriptions.
 Defaults to the bucket's default locale.
-- `itemTypes`: An array of item type IDs of entries that you want to display in the selector.
-By default entries of all item types are displayed.
+- `itemTypes`: An array of item type IDs of items that you want to display in the selector.
+By default items of all item types are displayed.

 ```javascript
 // display a dialog for selecting a single item